Jimmy Cliff: 1960s and 1970s

 "Waterfall" was followed in 1969 by "Wonderful World, Beautiful People" and "Vietnam" in 1970, both popular throughout most of the world.
-Bob Dylan called "Vietnam" the best protest song he had ever heard.
-Also during this period, Cliff released a cover of Cat Stevens' "Wild World" as a single, but it was not included on his Wonderful World, Beautiful People album.
+He released "Many Rivers to Cross" about his struggles with the music industry in 1969.
+The song was covered by many other artists including Cher, UB40, and John Lennon.
+Cliff also released a cover of Cat Stevens's "Wild World" as a single.

-In 1972, Cliff starred as Ivanhoe "Ivan" Martin in the classic reggae film, The Harder They Come, directed by Perry Henzell.
+In 1972, Cliff starred as Vincent "Ivanhoe" Martin (known as Rhyging) in Perry Henzell's classic reggae film The Harder They Come.
 As the film tells Martin's story, he is a young man without funds.
-Arriving in Kingston from the country, he tries to make it in the recording business, but without success.
-Eventually, he turns to a life of crime.
-The soundtrack album of the film was a huge success that sold well around the world, bringing reggae to an international audience for the first time.
-It remains one of the most internationally significant films to have come out of Jamaica since independence.
+Arriving in Kingston from the country, he tries to make it in the recording business but without success.
+Eventually he turns to a life of crime.
+The soundtrack album sold well around the world, bringing reggae to an international audience for the first time.
+When it was released the film broke box office records in Jamaica and remains one of the most internationally significant films to have come out of Jamaica since the nation's independence from the United Kingdom.
 The film made its debut at London's Gaumont cinema in Notting Hill on 1 September 1972.
+Paul Simon recorded "Mother and Child Reunion" with Cliff's backing band.

-In 1976, Cliff sang on the first season of Saturday Night Live, episode 12, hosted by Dick Cavett.
-After a series of albums, Cliff took a break and traveled to Africa (the Nigeria-based Jamaican writer Lindsay Barrett was instrumental in Cliff's first trip there), and subsequently converted to Islam, taking the name of El Hadj Naïm Bachir.
-In a 2021 interview, Cliff expressed a strong affinity with the religious and intellectual knowledge of ancient Egypt, scepticism of government handling of the COVID-19 pandemic, and denied his earlier conversion to Islam, claiming it "didn't satisfy my soul."
+In 1976, Cliff sang "The Harder They Come", "Many Rivers to Cross" and "Wahjahka Man" on the first season of Saturday Night Live, episode 12, hosted by Dick Cavett.
+After a series of albums, Cliff took a break and travelled to Africa.
+The Nigeria-based Jamaican writer Lindsay Barrett was instrumental in his first trip there and subsequently converted to Islam, taking the name of El Hadj Naïm Bachir.